utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 ### Exporting your custom function

 **Required**.
 Export your custom function so you can import the function into your custom rule using `then.function`.
 The custom function name you specify must match the name in the function declaration.

-You can use either ES6 syntax or CommonJS syntax to export your function.
-Choose the format that matches the rest of your custom function's syntax.
+> If your custom function accepts options, Postman recommends defining the expected options in a [JSON Schema](#json-schema).
+This requires you to export your custom function using the [`createRulesetFunction` Spectral function](#createrulesetfunction).

 * For ES6 format, use the following syntax: `export default function-name`.
 * For CommonJS format, use the following syntax: `module.exports = function-name`.